We love the ketogenic diet, but it isn’t magic.

 Protein: The Famous Macro-nutrient

-If you’ve heard anyone discuss nutrition, there will be a time when the discussion of protein is the big topic.
+If you’ve heard anyone discuss nutrition, there will be a time when the discussion of protein is a big topic.

 There are a few specific things that the ketogenic diet has to deal with around protein that most diets won’t.